The quality of your eyesight is genetic, right?

 -

-Cataracts: When the lens inside the eye becomes cloudy—the result of protein buildup—it can form a cataract that affects vision.
+Cataracts: This happens when proteins in the eye's natural lens begin clumping together.
 About half of Americans over the age of 75 develop cataracts, but they can begin much earlier, in our later 40s and 50s.

 What Causes Bad Eyesight as We Age?
 10 Bad Habits